Totokaelo/boxzooka/README.md

 # Boxzooka API Client

 Are you a fashionable retailer with boxes overflowing out of your stock room?
 Are YOU ready to start paying someone else to be responsible for picking the black hoodie versus the charcoal one?
-Then this client is for you.
+Then this gem's for you.

 ### Usage